Everything You Need to Know about Online Divorce Mediation in Arizona

 Filing a Petition for Dissolution of Marriage

-In the state of Arizona, The first step toward the dissolution of marriage is the filing of a divorce petition, known as a Petition for Dissolution of Marriage, in your county’s Superior Court.
-The person who files the Petition is now referred to as the Petitioner and their spouse the Respondent.
-The Aurit Center’s online divorce mediation services include the creation and filing of your legal documents.
-We complete all of the divorce forms and do all of the filings and you never go to court.
+The person who files the Petition is referred to as the Petitioner and their spouse, the Respondent.
+Our Online Divorce Mediation services include the creation and filing of all of your legal documents.
+We also do all of the filing and you never go to court.

 Serving Divorce Papers

-In a much simpler process, online divorce mediation means no one gets “served” and the entire process is completed without the Petitioner or Respondent ever going to court.
+In an online divorce at The Aurit Center for Divorce Mediation, no one gets “served”with divorce papers.
+The entire process is completed without the Petitioner or Respondent ever going to court.

-In the litigated case, the Respondent has 20 days after the service of process to file a Response to the Petition, however, this deadline is extended to 30 days after service if the Respondent lives outside of Arizona.
-A response to the Petition is a Respondent’s acknowledgment of receipt of the documents regarding the dissolution of marriage and states his or her agreement or disagreement with the Petition, which boils down to a list of demands.
-In response to the Petition, the Respondent will state his or her position on the Petitioner’s proposals, including those related to asset division, legal decision-making, and spousal support.
+In the litigated case, the Respondent has 20 days after the service of process, to file a Response to the Petition, however this deadline is extended to 30 days after service if the Respondent lives outside of Arizona.
+A response to the Petition, is a Respondent’s acknowledgement of receipt of the documents, regarding dissolution of marriage, and states his or her agreement or disagreement with the Petition, which boils down to a list of demands.
+In a Response to the Petition, the Respondent will state his or her position on the Petitioner’s proposals, including those related to asset division, legal decision-making, and spousal support.

-After the deadline, the Respondent loses his or her right to argue items from the Petition.
-Failure to file a response may result in a default divorce, meaning the courts will assume that the Respondent agrees to all of the Petitioner’s terms, and will consequently dissolve the marriage.
-The Respondent may move to remove the default and contest the divorce only if he or she can prove to the court there was a justifiable reason to have missed the deadline.
+After the deadline, the Respondent loses his or her right to argue against any items from the Petition.
+Failure to file a Response may result in a default divorce, meaning the courts assume that the Respondent agrees to all of the Petitioner’s terms, and will consequently dissolve the marriage.
+The Respondent may ask the court to remove the default and can contest the divorce only if he or she can prove to the court there was a justifiable reason to have missed the deadline in the first place.
 A Respondent needs sound legal evidence for the Arizona courts to set aside a dissolution granted by default.

-For anyone who begins the litigation process and who wishes to end the adversarial, conflict-inducing process, you can enter into mediation at any point in the divorce process.
+For anyone who begins the litigation process, and later wishes to end the adversarial, conflict-inducing process, you can enter into mediation at any point in the divorce process.
 Many clients come to mediation having already been served.
-Mediation provides the opportunity to have a cooperative divorce at any point in your divorce process.
-Online divorce mediation is convenient and keeps conflict low.
+Mediation provides the opportunity to have a cooperative divorce, at any point in your divorce process.
+Online Divorce Mediation is convenient and keeps conflict low.

-In the litigated case, Temporary Orders are available for child support, legal decision-making, and restraining orders, to prevent a spouse from kidnapping the children.
-Temporary orders can take months to be put into place, however, Emergency Temporary Orders can be heard by a judge within 24 hours—typically only in cases involving abuse, drugs, alcohol, or mental health issues.
+In the litigated case, a judge will issue Temporary Orders on each of these issues.
+Temporary orders can take months to be put into place.
+However, Emergency Temporary Orders can be heard by a judge within 24 hours—typically only in cases involving abuse, drugs, alcohol, or mental health issues.
 Either party can file a request for a Temporary Custody Order.

-The courts will decide what is in the child’s best interests and/or will cause the least amount of emotional upheaval.
+The courts will decide what is in the children’s best interests and/or will cause the least amount of emotional upheaval.
 In many cases, Temporary Orders can become permanent if both parties agree to keep matters the same after divorce finalization.
-A judge can order the Temporary Orders to be permanent after the conclusion of a trial.
+A judge can order the Temporary Orders to become permanent after the conclusion of a trial.

 The Consented Divorce Process

-The couple would simply submit a signed Consent Decree.
-Depending on the spouses, property, and whether or not they have children, they may need to submit additional documentation, such as a parenting plan or a property settlement agreement.
+Depending on the spouses, the property, and whether or not they have children, they may need to submit additional documentation, such as a parenting plan or a property settlement agreement.
 If there are children involved, both parents must attend online Parent Education classes before the courts will grant dissolution via a Consent Decree.